Miss Syria: History

-In 1952, Leila Teresa Tuma, aged 18, won the first version of Miss Syria, but she did not participate in any International competition due to private reasons which prevented her from travelling abroad.
-In 1965, Raymonde Doucco was the first Miss World contestant to represent Syria.
+Miss Syria began shortly after the inauguration of Miss World in 1951; the competition did not face any opposition from the government of the Second Syrian Republic nor any religious figures.
+In 1952, Leila Tabriz Tuma, aged 18, won the first version of Miss Syria held in Damascus.
+However, she did not participate in any international competition due to private reasons which prevented her from travelling abroad.
+The following year, a Christian woman of Greek descent named Betchamer Minnie won the title.